Posts

 Image

-It is often said that there is no rest for the wicked, and--regardless of whether you interpret it (as I do) to mean that evil never sleeps (but is always lying in wait, ready to attack)... or you prefer the biblically-derived (with oodles of hellfire-and-damnation implicit) interpretation which posits that evildoers will eventually find themselves forever in torment--it’s a saying which has the ring of a truism.
-The equally-important corollary, of course, is that the good guys--namely, the police, watchdogs (be they canine or human), and other assorted heroes and super-heroes--manage to get precious little rest, either, since they must needs be ever-vigilant against the sundry forces of all that lurking evil.
+It is often said that there is no rest for the wicked, and—regardless of whether you interpret it (as I do) to mean that evil never sleeps (but is always lying in wait, ready to attack)... or you prefer the biblically-derived (with oodles of hellfire-and-damnation implicit) interpretation which posits that evildoers will eventually find themselves forever in torment—it’s a saying which has the ring of a truism.
+The equally-important corollary, of course, is that the good guys—namely, the police, watchdogs (be they canine or human), and other assorted heroes and super-heroes—manage to get precious little rest, either, since they must needs be ever-vigilant against the sundry forces of all that lurking evil.
 Imagine, then, always having to straddle a line between the two sides... being viewed by certain segments as a savior, while others pegged you as a monster.
-That’s the uncomfortable (not to mention exhausting) position which Victory “Vicky” Vaughn finds herself in once again, a
+That’s the uncomfortable (not to mention exhausting) position which Victory “Vicky” Vaughn finds herself in once again, as sh...

 Image